jberghoef/wagtail-tag-manager/README.md

     *² From the second page load onward.*

-    As the acceptance of analytical tags can only be verified client side, we'll first load all the analytical tags lazy (whether they are instant or not).
+    As the acceptance of "Initial" tags can only be verified client side, we'll first load all the "Initial" tags lazy (whether they are instant or not).

-    Please note that we still have to show a message stating that we are using analytical tags.
+    Please note that we still have to show a message stating that we are using tags with analytical purposes.

 3. The user has explicitly accepted cookies for your site.